mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2019/2019-09-12-Ansible-Blocks-With-Conditionals.md

 (Because Ansible does not support loops of tasks any other way that I know of) a defined number of times.
 As part of the `Block`, I had a conditional which evaluated whether or not something was true or false.
-And based on this condition, addtional tasks within the block were to be executed.
-Well I was definitely caught by surprise once I understood what was occuring.
+And based on this condition, additional tasks within the block were to be executed.
+Well I was definitely caught by surprise once I understood what was occurring.
 And actually, it is actually quite interesting to know.

 ### Example